These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only one side when both limbs are affected

-Why: The DBQ records bilateral findings separately.
+The DBQ records bilateral findings separately.
 If both quadriceps are injured or compensatory overuse has caused problems in the other limb, only the affected side may be rated if the other is not mentioned.

-Do this instead: Clearly state which side(s) are affected.
+Instead: Clearly state which side(s) are affected.
 If the contralateral limb has been secondarily affected by overcompensation, mention this and request it be noted as a potential secondary condition.

 Impact: All levels - separate ratings may apply for bilateral involvement